sashaouellet/SDMTools/houdini/README.txt

 === INSTALLATION ===

-- Please place this entire SDMTools subdirectory in a location on a network drive, so that it can follow you around computer to computer.
-Do not extract any of the contents.
+- For at home usage, you can place the SDMTools directory anywhere.
+For users working on multiple computers, I recommend saving this on a network drive, so that it can follow you around computer to computer.
+Do not re-arrange any of the contents.

 - Execute the 'install.py' python script from a shell, i.e.:

-cd path/to/this/directory
+cd path/to/SDMToolsDirectory/houdini
-python install.py
+python install.py path/to/your/houdini.env

+- If you are unsure on the path of the houdini.env file, you can run 'python install.py -h' for some tips.

-- This will properly update your houdini.env with the correct environment variables to receive all configurations, shelves, HDAs, etc.
+- This will properly update the given houdini.env with the correct environment variables to receive all configurations, shelves, HDAs, etc.

 - Restart Houdini